databrix-org/demo-databrix.org-yuqiang/README.md

 5. Paste URL into the search box and Select the Repo showed.

-9. Clone it into a directory, where you want to store these scripts
+9. Create a directory.
+And clone it into this directory, where you want to store these scripts

 ## Step 2: Install packages